0

 How will I know if a skunk or bat has bitten one of my animals?

 • It is extremely difficult to see a bat bite, even on a human who knows where he or she was bitten.
-Bat bites leave almost no mark behind but can spread saliva and rabies.
+Bat bites leave almost no mark behind but can still spread rabies.
 Skunk teeth also are small enough that it may be difficult to tell whether a pet has been bitten.
 Any animal that is found unattended or in close contact with a skunk or bat is assumed to be at risk for rabies unless rabies testing of the wild animal shows it was not infected.

 What is the best way to avoid rabies?